m-spr/CED-HDC/README.md

 Task List
 ------------
 - [ ] add instructions to run the ECC python and memory generator codes
+- [ ] add the modifide top module to be replaced with RCEHDC
 - [ ] add ECC memory to main project tcl
 - [ ] add ECC module generator to the project